wolfSSL/wolfssl-examples/can-bus/README.md

 For example, on the client if we type "Hello world, this is a TLS test!":

 ```
-Hello world, this is a TLS test!
+Hello world!
+This is a CAN bus test!

-Sending: Hello world, this is a TLS test!
+Sending: Hello world!
+This is a CAN bus test!

-Sending 62 bytes
+Sending 59 bytes
 Message sent
 ```

 The server will echo:

 ```
-Receiving 62 bytes
+Receiving 59 bytes

-Got message: Hello world, this is a TLS test!
+Got message: Hello world!
+This is a CAN bus test!
 ```

 ## Cleaning Up